 Ambrose Bierce was a good writer, but perhaps more important to him than the ultimate perceived quality of his writing was the pride he took in what he would call its precision.
 This quality he attempted to promote with a short usage volume entitled “Write It Right: A Little Blacklist of Literary Faults.”

 Precision, he writes in the introduction, “is attained by choice of the word that accurately and adequately expresses what the writer has in mind, and by exclusion of that which either denotes or connotes something else.
 As Quintilian puts it, the writer should write so that his reader not only may, but must, understand.”

 The “blacklist” he assembled is, admittedly, as often frusty and out of date as it is interesting and helpful, but a few examples that showcase Bierce’s wit or intelligently elucidate an error may convince those who enjoy them to seek out the rest (of which below).
 So here follow several of the most entertaining or insightful entries.
-(NB: The first item listed is the one to which Bierce objects.
+(NB: The first item listed is the word to which Bierce objects, the second the preferred one.
 Also, “Everything in quotation marks is to be understood as disapproved.”)

 Adopt.
 “He adopted a disguise.”
 One may adopt a child, or an opinion, but a disguise is assumed.